Document Type : Review Article

 Authors

-1 Department of Environmental Engineering, Faculty of Natural Resources and Environment, Ferdowsi University of Mashhad, Mashhad, Iran.
+1 Department of Environmental Planning, Management and HSE, Faculty of Environment, University of Tehran, Tehran, Iran

 Abstract

-The increasing occurrence of widespread water-related tensions in the international scope, coupled with climate change and limitations on accessible freshwater resources, has led to the ineffectiveness of traditional engineering oriented approaches in urban water systems management.
-Therefore, political and social driving and environmental demands have caused urban water systems to be considered as a "socioecological" system, and strategic planning is needed for its management.
-This alternative model is called the "water sensitive city".
-Achieving the new approach requires significant changes in the structures, culture, planning methods, management, and stakeholder participation.
-The transition toward a water sensitive city consists of six stages.
-Dominant narratives and enablers are considered as two vital and affective factors affecting the transition process.
-Finally, a checklist of effective factors in the transition process will be formed, which will act as a roadmap and will be a matrix that can evaluate and monitor the progress of the transition.
+The increasing occurrence of widespread water-related tensions in the international scope, coupled with climate change and limitations on accessible freshwater resources, has led to the ineffectiveness of traditional engineering-oriented approaches in urban water systems management.
+Therefore, political and social driving and environmental demands have caused urban water systems to be considered as a "Socio-Ecological" System, and strategic planning is needed for its management.
+This alternative model is called the "Water-Sensitive City".
+Implementing the new approach requires significant changes in the structures, culture, planning methods, management practices, and stakeholder engagement.
+The transition toward a Water-Sensitive City consists of six stages.
+Dominant narratives and enablers are considered as two vital and influencing factors affecting the transition process.
+Finally, a checklist of effective factors in the transition process is developed, which will act as a roadmap and enabling the creation of a matrix that can evaluate and monitor the progress of the transition.

 Keywords